If you've blocked our ad, please consider unblocking it.

 Change byte 0x1F of the ROM to 0xFF in a hex editor to enable Developer Mode.
 (This is done automatically in some ancient emulators such as R.A.P.E. and NeoPocott, for some stupid reason.)
 When the SEGA screen is displayed, press the Option button to jump to the main debug menu.

 An interesting function of the debug mode is that it allows the player to switch between Sonic and Tails by pressing the B button.
-It is also possible to trigger a free-movement mode by pressing A+B simultaneously.
+Pausing the game no longer causes the Pause banner to appear and it is possible to trigger a free-movement mode by pressing A+B simultaneously.

 This is pretty straightforward.
 Simply pick the level with which you wish to start the game, as though it were any other level select screen.